Skip to content

 Advanced control plane configuration

-Advanced configuration options for MESH control plane deployments, including custom DERP servers and PostgreSQL database setup.
+Advanced configuration options for MESH control plane deployments, including custom DERP servers.

 Advanced users only